Key Questions: Should You Buy Stocks with High Dividends?

 - Buybacks allow investors to decide when and if they want to sell shares to create their own dividend and realize the gains that the cash return has provided them.

 We will spare you the mathematical proof but consider a company that has excess cash flow and has determined that cash will be returned to shareholders.
 If the company decides to issue a dividend or repurchases shares and investors sell some shares to produce the same cash flow as in the dividend scenario, shareholder value will remain the same before taxes.
-After taxes, a dividend will be taxed at the ordinary income rate, but the sold shares will be taxed at the capital gains rate, which is lower than the standard income rate in most cases.
-We prefer the flexibility observed in the buyback scenario, ceterus paribus.
+After taxes, 100% of the dividend cash flow will be taxed in most cases at the qualified dividend tax rate, which is the same as term capital gains rate.
+In the “create your own dividend” scenario, the proceeds from the sold shares less the original cost basis will be taxed at the capital gains rate, which would result in a lower cash tax obligation than in the dividend scenario, assuming assuming a positive cost basis and a long-term holding period.
+We prefer the flexibility for shareholders observed in the buyback scenario, ceterus paribus.

 The dividend rate is the dividend payment divided by the share price.
 In some cases, companies that have seen rapid declines in share price can sport some nose-bleed level dividend rates purely because the dividend payment is being divided by a much smaller share price.
 In many cases, if a high dividend payer begins to bleed cash or sees its business fundamentals deteriorate, investors will determine that the company will be required to cut its dividend.
 Then the payment will no longer be expected, removing a floor from the stock.